SEP-VIA-GROUP5/Art_Preservation_Embedded_SEP4/README.md

 ## Teams:
 1. IOT team.
 Responsible for the embedded part of the system.
 2. DataWarehouse team.
 Responsible for getting the data from embedded system and storing it in a data warehouse.
 Also making a web service to make the data accesible.
 3. Android team.
-Responsible for making an android application that will present the data given by data warehouse in various ways.
+Responsible for making an android application that will present the data received from the data warehouse in various ways.